 Epic Backpacker Tours (a TBB partner company) falls into this category.
 You will not have air beds and caviar, but you will have the trekking experience of your life in comfort with an experienced team for a reasonable price.

-We’d love to have you join us in 2020, so if you are interested in an absolute trekking adventure of a lifetime, check out our full itinerary for 2020 dates and details.
+We’d love to have you join us in 2021, so if you are interested in an absolute trekking adventure of a lifetime, check out our full itinerary for 2021 dates and details.
+Note that EBY is not running any K2 BC trips this year (2020) due to the on going COvid 19 pandemic.
+As far as I know -no other operators are running K2 BC trips this year.

 Mid-Level Price Range: $2500- 3500